james-priest/100-days-of-code-log-r2/README.md

 **Progress:** Learned how to provide the user with an update notification when new content is available through a new Service Worker instance.

-When a new SW instance is installed it remains in a 'waiting' state until the current SW is done servicing all pages in its scope and is released.
+When a new Service Worker instance is installed it remains in a 'waiting' state until the current Service Worker is done servicing all pages in its scope and is released.
 This usually requires navigating off site and back again.

+These changes alert the user to new content so they may update with a button click.

-You can read more here: [My notes - Adding UX to the Update Proccess](Introducing-the-Service-Worker.html#22-adding-ux-to-the-update-process).
+You can read more here: [My notes - Adding UX to the Update Process](Introducing-the-Service-Worker.html#22-adding-ux-to-the-update-process).

 **Link to Work:**
 - [Full Course Notes - Introducing the Service Worker](Introducing-the-Service-Worker.html)
 - 3-part Udacity course [Offline Web Applications by Google](https://www.udacity.com/course/offline-web-applications--ud899) (free 3 week course)
--->

 ---

 ## 8. Updating Static Cache